evanessa234/enrolld/README.md

 # enrolld
-Asynchronous REST API for the RAIT app; serves as the backend and for scalability purposes,
+Asynchronous REST API for the RAIT app; serves as the backend and for scalability purposes.